joeyhoer/starter/README.md

 Simply clone the repository, `cd` into the local `starter` repository and then:

+    source installer

+To configure the various system and application preferences, `cd` into the local `starter` repository and then:

     source starter

 Tools
 =====

-Starter relys on Homebrew and Cask to install 3rd party applications.
+Starter uses Homebrew and Cask to install 3rd party applications.

 While Starter will install these tools prior to launch, it is recommended that any 'dotfiles' that may affect the the configuration of these tools be installed prior to initializing Starter.